On a typical day, Saving with Soul receives at least ten inquiries from people asking if we can take their dog (or a dog they found) into our rescue.

 Please understand that the process takes time – we are a volunteer-run group but we do our very best to save as many animals as possible.
 If your situation is an emergency and you need the dog gone immediately, the only option may be your county shelter.
 Yes, the local shelters are ALL kill shelters but most do their best to find homes for the dogs they take in.

-Saving with Soul Pet Rescue saved more than 1000 animals in 2018 and hope to save 1,200 in 2019.
+Saving with Soul Pet Rescue saves more than 1300 animals a year.
 If you are able to help us in that mission, donations can be made here: www.savewithsoul.com/donate.
 We are also accepting applications for volunteers and foster families.